Suficio/lambert-w/README.md

 # lambert-w
 Javascript implementation of Lambert W function based on the implementation by [protobi/lambertw](https://github.com/protobi/lambertw).
-This implementation introduces a number of changes:
+This implementation introduces a number of changes made as of 2021/02/08:
 - Removes error calculations
 - Significantly simplifies domain violation handling and return values.
-It does not currently implement Lambert W_{-1}(x).
+- It does not currently implement Lambert W_{-1}(x).

 ## Lambert W Functions